JasperFx/lamar/docs/guide/ioc/registration/auto-registration-and-conventions.md

 ## Register all Concrete Types of an Interface

-To add all concrete types that can be cast to a named plugin type, use this syntax:
+To add all concrete types that can be cast to a named service type, use this syntax:

 <!-- snippet: sample_register-all-types-implementing -->
 <a id='snippet-sample_register-all-types-implementing'></a>